 Far from wholesome family fun, R.W.
 Commerford & Sons has been cited by the USDA numerous times for failure to provide animals with adequate veterinary care, failure to maintain enclosures and transport trailers, failure to have an attendant present during periods of public contact, improper feeding, and poor housekeeping.

-An Asian elephant named Minnie, who has appeared at the Long Island Fair, has been involved in at least four dangerous incidents.
+Minnie, an elephant who performed in direct contact with small children for years at the Long Island Fair, has been involved in at least four dangerous incidents, three of which involved children.
 In March of 2006, Minnie seriously injured two Commerford employees while giving rides at the Best Western Royal Plaza Trade Center in Marlborough, Massachusetts.
 As children were being loaded onto the elephant, she became agitated and suddenly swung her head toward the two employees, shifting her weight and pinning them against the loading ramp.
 An eyewitness reported that one of the employees had provoked the elephant by striking her in the face.
 One man sustained an injury to his chest and the other a broken arm.
 Both were taken by ambulance to the hospital.
 Two bystanders sustained bruises.

 Despite claims of teaching using "positive reinforcement," Bob Commerford testified before a Connecticut state legislative committee in opposition to proposed bill 6599, which sought to eliminate the mistreatment of captive elephants by banning the use of bullhooks, electric prods, and chains.
 (Pictured above: Tim Commerford prods Minnie behind the knee with a bullhook as she struggles to perform a trick at the Long Island Fair.
 Credit: Long Island Orchestrating for Nature (LION))